Buy from your local indie bookstore Buy from Amazon Buy from Audible Buy from another audio book retailer

 —Elise Frances Miller, Author of The Berkeley Girl in Paris and The Berkeley Girl: Rendezvous in London

-Kalman’s courage in tackling difficult subjects (unplanned pregnancy, psoriasis, adultery, anorexia, autism, depression and death) her gift for language, and her understanding of human nature make Tiny Shoes Dancing a book to keep and reread. (read full review)
+Kalman’s courage in tackling difficult subjects, her gift for language, and her understanding of human nature make Tiny Shoes Dancing a book to keep and reread. (read full review)

 —Ruth Latta, Compulsive Reader Review

 This is strong stuff.
 You start watching people at the supermarket, speculating about their inner demons, half-expecting an encounter. (read full review)